 ☑ Flats (for women) - Flats are good for casual night outs or even a short flight.
 Opt for pointed flats as they’re dressier compared to rounded flats.

-☑ Sneakers / running shoes - Optional shoes you can add only if you’re planning on hitting the gym or going for a run.
+☑ Sneakers / running shoes - Optional!
+Bring these only if you’re planning on hitting the gym or going for a run.

 ☑ Shampoo / conditioner - Optional, the hotel provides them!